best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Note: these instructions may differ for different versions of Excel

 ## Metadata worksheets
-It is best practice for spreadsheets intended for people to open, read and analyse, to include worksheets with information about the data (metadata).
+When creating spreadsheets intended for people to open, read and analyse (as opposed to ones made for machines to read), you should include worksheets with information about the data (this is called, 'metadata').

 ### Cover sheet